Why your mother was right about evergreen shrubs..

 So a visit to Architectural Plants in Sussex offered a refreshing new view of how these hard-working plants can look fresh and contemporary.

 Shrubs were at the heart of British middle-sized gardens…

 Evergreen shrubs were the backbone of the middle-sized British garden for most of the twentieth century.
 Carefully planned for a long flowering season, they were planted around a central lawn or lawns, punctuated by occasional statement conifers.
 Now I see gardens with grasses, annuals, roses…anything but shrubs.

 But evergreens have a role.
-They are, er, ever green.
+They are…er…always green.
 They offer shape and privacy all year round.
 So when a group of friends gave me a voucher from Architectural Plants for my birthday.
-Kylie O’Brien and I set out one Monday morning to visit their nursery near Horsham, in Sussex.
+Kylie O’Brien and I set out one Monday morning to visit their nursery in Sussex.

-There are enough flowers there to have bees buzzing happily around, but the overwhelming impression is of different shades of green.
-It’s always uplifting to look at something differently – both Kylie and I felt refreshed by the experience of focusing on shape rather than colour.
+I think of shrubs as being mainly about the leaves, but there were bees buzzing happily in and out of flowers everywhere.
+However, the overwhelming impression of Architectural Plants is of the contrast of different shades of green.
+Both Kylie and I felt refreshed by the experience of focusing on shape rather than colour.
 When the British chucked out their chintz in the early 1990s, they grubbed up their shrubs too – and a trip to Architectural Plants will persuade you that it’s time to think again.

 Lollipop, ball, cone or spiral?